Semicolonstartingtexts/conversationhubstandards/standards.md

 Provisions and Definitions Of The System

-Preferrings And Definitions Of The User
+Preferrings

 System Commands

-Ways and Definitions Of The Users’ Interactions
+Ways and Definitions Of The Users’ Interactions On A Mapping

 Confirmed Phrase and Confirmed Phrases

-Intentions and Imbuings and Definitions of Property
+Intentions and Definitions Of The User and Imbuings and Definitions of Property

 Semicolon Starting SMS Texts